 DEA certified Physicians can provide office-based treatment for detoxification and/or maintenance treatment.
 FDA approved this medication can prevent opioid withdrawal symptoms and craving and can be used:

 - To slowly detoxify from opioids over weeks to months helping to minimize the pain, discomfort and anxiety associated with withdrawal.

-- As a maintenance treatment and for several months to years.
+- As a maintenance treatment for several months to years.

 - As a tool to manage physical and psychological opioid dependency while a patient in working toward sustained abstinence.

-- Is safely prescribed one month at a time and therefore one can have their normal daily activities.
+If safely prescribed, one month at a time, one can have normal daily activities.

 Some people argue Buprenorphine Treatment is just substituting one addictive drug for another.
 The National Institutes of Drug Addiction (NIDA) disagrees:

-- Buprenorphine is a highly effective and safe treatment for preventing opioid misue.
-The stabilizing effects of buprenorphine therapy helps people enjoy a healthy life style and meet family and career commitments.
+- Buprenorphine is a highly effective and safe treatment for preventing Opioid misuse.
+The stabilizing effects of buprenorphine therapy, helps people enjoy a healthy life style and meet family and career commitments.

 - The cycle of rush, “crash”, withdrawal, and craving which leads to increasing chemical and psychological dependency is avoided.

 - It keeps people away from the street culture of crime and violence associated with drug use.
 It reduces risky and destructive addict behaviors such as IV-needle use and discourages poly drug misuse.Vivitrol ® (Naltrexone)